 2. Cooperation

 Equity ownership aligns the incentives and interests of the two partners.
 If Firm A has an ownership stake in Firm B, how well Firm A does depends to some degree on how well Firm B does.
 Thus, Firm A would be less inclined to harm Firm B’s interests, or shirk from doing things that benefit B. While minority equity ownership is a partial step toward the alignment of interests, complete ownership through acquisition provides the greatest level of interest alignment and ability to monitor and control behaviour.
-This factor is most important when the synergies require significant modification of underlying resources, i.e. in Consolidation and Customization (see Chapter 3).
+This factor is most important when the synergies require significant modification of underlying resources, i.e. in Consolidation and Customization (see Section 3).
 This highlights an increasing benefit from joint operation Vm(AB) that is enabled by increasing levels of equity.

 3. Coordination